-The aim of this year's World Rabies Day's theme, End Rabies: Collaborate, Vaccinate, is to work together to prevent rabies deaths and ensure that our communities remain safe through vaccination.
+The aim of this year's World Rabies Day's theme, Rabies: One Health, Zero Deaths, is to showcase the role of rabies in One Health and to stand united to make positive change and work together achieve what we know is possible: rabies elimination.
 According to Professor Louis Nel, Executive Director of the Global Alliance for Rabies Control, "We can save the lives of tens of thousands of people that die needlessly each year from rabies by raising awareness of the disease and taking the correct preventative measures.
 Rabies is a global problem with a solution."